 I have referred multiple people to AIU, and Tony is the fourth person to decide I knew what I was talking about.
 I believe in AIU.
 I know it was the best choice for me, and I will continue to encourage it for others.
 Some people need the brick and mortar setting, and being a person who have attended both online and brick and mortar, I understand the importance of the learning environment.
 AIU tries, and I think very successfully, to bridge that gap between the online and brick and mortar experience.
 As long as someone has the determination and self-discipline, I will always recommend AIU.

-How do you feel knowing that AIU has a scholarship under your name?
+How do you feel knowing that AIU has a grant under your name?

 It’s nice to be recognized for inspiring others to expand their horizons and choosing AIU to do so.